Digital Construction Laboratory

 Swinburne’s Digital Construction Laboratory engages researchers and the construction industry to explore next generation construction methods and technologies using digital methods.

 The recently established $2M state-of-the-art Digital Construction Laboratory is the only one of its type in Australia.
-It is part of the Centre for Smart Infrastructure and Digital Construction and has been developed for researchers and construction industry practitioners to explore next-generation of construction methods using digital technologies
+It is part of the Centre for Sustainable Infrastructure and Digital Construction and has been developed for researchers and construction industry practitioners to explore next-generation of construction methods using digital technologies

 The facility houses a wide range of 3D printing machines and robots for research and development on different 3D concrete printing technologies.
 3D concrete printing is a rapidly emerging field of research with great promise to introduce the much-needed automation in construction.
 Several research groups and innovative construction companies are currently advancing this free-form construction technology worldwide.

 Current projects include:

 - investigation of cementitious materials for powder-bed 3D printing

 - development of 3D printable geopolymers for digital construction

 - interlayer bond strength and reinforcing methods in digital construction

 - development of ultra-high-performance concrete for digital construction